esa/lisa-orbit-files/README.md

 # lisa-orbit-files
-A repository to share the official ESA LISA science orbit files with the LISA consortium.
+A repository to share the official ESA LISA science orbit files.

 ##  Repository structure
 * The LISA science orbits are stored as OEM (Orbit Ephemeris Message) files that can be read, for instance, using [this](https://pypi.org/project/oem/) Python package.